 Simply click on a question to view its answer:

 No, as long as the previous offense was not an offense requiring registration as a sex offender under Chapter 62, aggravated kidnapping, murder, capital murder, offense involving injury to a child elderly individual, disabled person, abandoning or endangering a child, violation of protective order or magistrate’s order, stalking, or an offense involving family violence.
-Additionally, if you are convicted or placed on deferred adjudication for another offense while you are on deferred adjudication for this case or if you are convicted or placed on deferred adjudication for another offense during the waiting period then you are not eligible for an order of nondisclosure on this case.
+Additionally, if you are convicted or placed on deferred adjudication for another offense while you are on deferred adjudication for this case or if you are convicted or placed on deferred adjudication for another offense during the waiting period, then you would not eligible for an order of nondisclosure on this case.
 411.081(d)

 No. The main factor that makes a case eligible is if the person completed deferred adjudication successfully.